massimobrivio/TheEng/README.md

 TheEng is a Python library for dealing with structural optimization.

-It leverages surrogate modelling in order to speed up optimization when function evaluations are too expensive.
+It is designed to be modular and expandable.
+It leverages surrogate modelling in order to speed up optimization when function evaluations are too expensive but the optimizer does not assume anything on the objective function, therefore it can directly work on the simulation run (wrapped in a callable).

-The library is born for a joint usage together with  Finite Element Model (FEM) code but the same workflow can easily be applied to any simulation (e.g. CFD).
+The library is born for a joint usage together with Finite Element Model (FEM) and parametric CAD modelling but the same workflow can easily be applied to any simulator (e.g. CFD).
+So far it interface (somehow) with FreeCAD.

 The library automates:

-1. The sampling of the simulation in order to create a dataset to train the surrogate.
+1. The sampling of the simulation in order to create a dataset to train the surrogate if needed.
 2. The surrogate training.
-3. The optimization, based on the surrogate model.
+3. The optimization of the design.
 4. The post-processing, using Multi-Criteria Decision Making in order to select the best design.
+5. The result visualization.

 ## Installation